anshulghogre4/Spectraverse/README.md

 - Python 3.11+
 - Node.js 18+
-- At least one LLM API key (see below)
+- At least one **multimodal (vision-capable) LLM API key** (see below)

+> **Important:** All three LLM stages (image description, spectrogram analysis, audio-to-visual mapping) send images to the model.
+You **must** use a vision-capable model — text-only models will fail silently and fall back to heuristics.
+Every provider in the default chain is vision-capable: GPT-4o, Gemini 2.5 Flash, and Llama 4 Scout all support image inputs.

 ### 1. Clone & configure